abarker/abarker.github.io/content/understanding_python_imports.rst

 Any previously-imported packages or modules are taken from the cache.

 Imports using `from` also work for dotted paths.
-The imports below are all valid imports for package `my_package`.
+The imports below are all valid imports from the example package `my_package`.
 They correspond to the imports above (except the first one above, which has no corresponding `from` import).
-After a `from` import, though, only the package or module following the `import` keyword is added to the namespace of the importing module (as a `module` object):
+After a `from` import, though, only the package or module following the `import` keyword is added to the namespace of the importing module (as a reference to a `module` object):

 .. code-block:: python